yoannmoinet/nipplejs/README.md

 - new joystick is created at each new touch farther than `options.catchDistance` of any previously created joystick.
 - the joystick is faded-out when released but not destroyed.
 - when touch is made **inside** the `options.catchDistance` a new direction is triggered immediately.
-- when touch is made **oustide** the `options.catchDistance` the previous joystick is destroyed and a new one is created.
+- when touch is made **outside** the `options.catchDistance` the previous joystick is destroyed and a new one is created.
 - **cannot** be multitouch.

 #### `'static'`
-- a joystick is positionned immediately at `options.position`.
+- a joystick is positioned immediately at `options.position`.
 - one joystick per zone.
 - each new touch triggers a new direction.
 - **cannot** be multitouch.